pwdauenhauer/Waitlist/README.md

 # Waitlist

 This project adds songs to a specified spotify playlist via API calls.
+The playlist used for this project can be found at https://open.spotify.com/playlist/0d7uzo8caijsT9EaKsKCQS but eventually users will input or create desired playlists within the app

 The xxx.py file contains logic for searching any song's registered Spotify TrackID through a GET request, and then using that ID in a POST request to add to a given playlist.